WealthBar/peak-style/README.md

 **Usage**

-A `theme` file is required to be `@import`-ed prior to the `index.scss` file the theme file will pre-load all required vaiables for the Peak base styling:
+A `theme` file is required to be `@import`-ed prior to `peak-base.css`.
+The theme file will pre-load all required vaiables for the Peak base styling:

-eg:
+example:

 ```
 @import '~@wealthbar/peak-base.css/theme/wealthbar.scss';
-@import '~@wealthbar/peak-base.css/index';
+@import '~@wealthbar/peak-base.css';
 ```

-`theme` files can be loaded on a per app/component/page basis to allow use of colour and setting variables within the templated file.
-Ideally this can be handled by webpack to that it is auto-magically loaded without the developer needing to worry about import.
+Additionally, `theme` files can be loaded on a per component/page basis to allow use of colour and setting variables within the templated file.
+Ideally this should be handled by webpack so the developers aren't bothered with having to import a theme everytime they choose to use a variable in the template.
+The biggest advantage of the webpack setup is the ability to switch theme based on build config ENV variables.

-eg webpack setup:
+example webpack setup:

 ```
+const theme = JSON.parse(configEnv.WHITELABEL_BRAND);

+…

 loader: 'sass-loader',
   options: {
     data: `@import "~@wealthbar/peak-base.css/theme/${theme}.scss";`,
     includePaths: ['src/styles'],
   },
 ```
+Another